 - Required Secondary Powers: Apparently, the reason Tyranitars can walk and move quickly is a combination of hollow bones and an internal pneumatic system, that must be practiced while as a Pupitar.
 But since Larvitar was only a Pupitar for a minute or so, he doesn't have the practice at using said pneumatic system, meaning that even just nodding causes him to overbalance until he gets the hang of it.

-- Close-Range Combatant: At least when compared to Pidgeot, specifically in Hit-and-Run Tactics.
+- Close-Range Combatant: At least when compared to Pidgeot and Noctowl, specifically in Hit-and-Run Tactics.

 - Expy: Her flying skills, Fangirl-ness to the more experienced Pidgeot and overall excitable, rough-and-tumble attitude makes her one to Rainbow Dash.